29 Jun 2024 — 25 Aug 2024

 Participants Limburg Biënnale 2024

-Corine Aalvanger, Ad van Aart, Agil Abdullayev, Eliot Allsop, Mario Sergio Alvarez Gonzalez, Dani Andres Ordoñez Muñoz & Lieve van den Bijgaart, Eric Arnal, Sarah Atzori De Bruin, Rob van Avesaath, Rachel Bacon, Stanislav Bagdia, Daria Baiocchi, Enny Beerden, Elise Berenstein, Mariëlle van den Bergh, Liesje van den Berk, Maya Berkhof, Ireen Bessems, Karina Beumer, Alex Bex, Adam Bialek, Rachel de Bie, Paula Biesmans & Klaas Kloosterhuis, Else Bijnens, Sjors Bindels, Florentijn de Boer, Annemie Bogaerts, Adriana Bogdanova, Noor Boiten, Eugenie Boon, Jaimary Boon, Boosten, Sabine Borgerhoff, Katia Borghesi, Melanie Bosboom, Geertje Brandenburg, Brénine Brénine, Katrein Breukers, Petra ten Brinke, Monique Broekman, Freija Broeren, Renée Bus, Anne Büscher, Jacqueline Caris, Omar Castillo Alfaro, Senna Castro, Bertrand Cavalier, Chantal CHALEM, Pao Chutijirawong, Rien Claessen, Jop Claessens, Livia Claesson, Ines Claus, COLETTE CLEEREN, Deniece Sami Juliana Clermonts, Adrienne Coenegracht, Monique Coppieters, Lennart Creutzburg, Amber Croonen, Yuxuan Cui, Nousjka Daniëls, Boris Deben, Tine Deboelpaep, Benjamin Deffner, Bram Dehouck, Nele Demeulemeester, Timo Demollin, Anne Devue, Caroline Diemel, Caroline Diepstraten, Mike Dings, Ridho Maulana Dirgantara, Nico Djavanshir, Erin C. Doherty, Bonno van Doorn, Dovski, Sindy Driessen, Jeroen Duijf, Femmie Duiven, duo Wonder, Veerle van Esser, Larissa Esvelt, Jeroen Evertz, Jordan Faber, Maxime Fauconnier, Diana Fedoriaka, Jean-Luc Feixa, Paul Fenner, Sterre Fermin, Maartje Folkeringa, Pui Yan Fong, Jan Franssen, Janina Frye, Arianne van der Gaag, Raquel Gandra, Yannick Ganseman, Barbara Gasparini di Gaetano, Truus Gelissen, Joost van Gennip, Loet Gescher, Johannes Gierlinger, Elena Giolo, Goldiie, Sebastián González de Gortari, Safae Gounane, Timo van Grinsven, Sarah Rose Guitian Nederlof, Carlos Guzman, Annemiek de Haan, Harrie Habets, Henk Haest, Sophie Hana, Pablo Hannon, Jacqueline Hanssen, Lotte Hauben, Atelier Haven, Katarina Head, Charmaine de Heij, Esther van der Heijden, Trees Heil, Johan Helder, Frank Helsloot, Marly Hendricks, Justine Hendrikx, Michel van Henten, Gaspard Emma Hers, Heusinkveld, Diewke van den Heuvel, Kaan Hicyilmaz, Jan Hoek, Paulina Hoffmann, Lotte Holterman, Arielle Holtz, Mara Hop, Iris Houkes, Clara van den Hout, Niekie Houwen, Shanna Huijbregts, Audrey Huis, Teresa Hunyadi, Tycho Hupperets, Silvana Hurtado Dianderas, Angelo Iaia, Otto Iriks, Toon Jans, Petra C.T. de Jong, Conny Jongmans, Tamara Jungnickel, Hyungee Kang, Nikolay Karabinovych, Thalia Karpouzi, Corina Karstenberg, Wianda Keizer, Jaane Kentrop, Koen Kievits, Roona YJ Kim, Judith Maria Kleintjes, Maria Kley, Jenetta de Konink, Jelmer Konjo, Ina Kooper, Maartje Korstanje, Paula M Kowalski, Marijn van Kreij, Mirjam Kruisselbrink, Anouk Kruithof, Jelle van Kuilenburg, Polly Kunst, Zwaantje Kurpershoek, Mathias Kuypers, Henriëtte van der Laan, Mirte van Laarhoven,
+Corine Aalvanger, Ad van Aart, Agil Abdullayev, Eliot Allsop, Mario Sergio Alvarez Gonzalez, Dani Andres Ordoñez Muñoz & Lieve van den Bijgaart, Eric Arnal, Sarah Atzori De Bruin, Rob van Avesaath, Rachel Bacon, Stanislav Bagdia, Daria Baiocchi, Enny Beerden, Elise Berenstein, Mariëlle van den Bergh, Liesje van den Berk, Maya Berkhof, Ireen Bessems, Karina Beumer, Alex Bex, Adam Bialek, Rachel de Bie, Paula Biesmans & Klaas Kloosterhuis, Else Bijnens, Sjors Bindels, Florentijn de Boer, Annemie Bogaerts, Adriana Bogdanova, Noor Boiten, Eugenie Boon, Jaimary Boon, Boosten, Sabine Borgerhoff, Katia Borghesi, Melanie Bosboom, Geertje Brandenburg, Brénine Brénine, Katrein Breukers, Petra ten Brinke, Monique Broekman, Freija Broeren, Renée Bus, Anne Büscher, Jacqueline Caris, Omar Castillo Alfaro, Senna Castro, Bertrand Cavalier, Chantal CHALEM, Pao Chutijirawong, Rien Claessen, Jop Claessens, Livia Claesson, Ines Claus, COLETTE CLEEREN, Deniece Sami Juliana Clermonts, Adrienne Coenegracht, Monique Coppieters, Lennart Creutzburg, Amber Croonen, Yuxuan Cui, Nousjka Daniëls, Boris Deben, Tine Deboelpaep, Benjamin Deffner, Bram Dehouck, Nele Demeulemeester, Timo Demollin, Anne Devue, Caroline Diemel, Caroline Diepstraten, Mike Dings, Ridho Maulana Dirgantara, Nico Djavanshir, Erin C. Doherty, Bonno van Doorn, Dovski, Sindy Driessen, Jeroen Duijf, Femmie Duiven, duo Wonder, Veerle van Esser, Larissa Esvelt, Jeroen Evertz, Jordan Faber, Maxime Fauconnier, Diana Fedoriaka, Jean-Luc Feixa, Paul Fenner, Sterre Fermin, Maartje Folkeringa, Pui Yan Fong, Jan Franssen, Janina Frye, Arianne van der Gaag, Raquel Gandra, Yannick Ganseman, Barbara Gasparini di Gaetano, Truus Gelissen, Joost van Gennip, Loet Gescher, Johannes Gierlinger, Elena Giolo, Goldiie, Sebastián González de Gortari, Safae Gounane, Timo van Grinsven, Sarah Rose Guitian Nederlof, Carlos Guzman, Annemiek de Haan, Harrie Habets, Henk Haest, Sophie Hana, Pablo Hannon, Jacqueline Hanssen, Lotte Hauben, Atelier Haven, Katarina Head, Charmaine de Heij, Esther van der Heijden, Trees Heil, Johan Helder, Frank Helsloot, Marly Hendricks, Justine Hendrikx, Michel van Henten, Gaspard Emma Hers, Paul Heusinkveld, Diewke van den Heuvel, Kaan Hicyilmaz, Jan Hoek, Paulina Hoffmann, Lotte Holterman, Arielle Holtz, Mara Hop, Iris Houkes, Clara van den Hout, Niekie Houwen, Shanna Huijbregts, Audrey Huis, Teresa Hunyadi, Tycho Hupperets, Silvana Hurtado Dianderas, Angelo Iaia, Otto Iriks, Toon Jans, Petra C.T. de Jong, Conny Jongmans, Tamara Jungnickel, Hyungee Kang, Nikolay Karabinovych, Thalia Karpouzi, Corina Karstenberg, Wianda Keizer, Jaane Kentrop, Koen Kievits, Roona YJ Kim, Judith Maria Kleintjes, Maria Kley, Jenetta de Konink, Jelmer Konjo, Ina Kooper, Maartje Korstanje, Paula M Kowalski, Marijn van Kreij, Mirjam Kruisselbrink, Anouk Kruithof, Jelle van Kuilenburg, Polly Kunst, Zwaantje Kurpershoek, Mathias Kuypers, Henriëtte van der Laan, Mirte van Laarhoven,

 Marjolein Labeeû, Ilse Lambrichts, Roderick Laperdrix & Caz Egelie & Jesse Strikwerda, Henny Laumen, Camie Laure, Chantal Le Doux, Birthe Leemeijer, Flora Lemmens, Marian Lesage, Didianne Leusink, Lichtelijk Creatief Design, Sarah Linde, Louis van der Linden, Aagje Linssen, Zhiyi Liu, Don Londi, Willy Looyen, Luciana Lopez Schütz, Los DQ, Chiel Lubbers, Wietske Lycklama à Nijeholt, erik van maarschalkerwaard, Roland Maas, MABA, Sandra Mackus, Linda Maissan, Aleksejs Mališevs, Keetje Mans, Eline Martin, Nacho Martín Encinas, Jochem Mestriner, Renieke Meyfroot, Jelle Annie Michiels, Hilde van Mileghem, Eline Mollema, Mike Moonen, Pleun Moons, Wim Moorman, Valantina Moraitaki, Yvonne Mostard, Indigo Musa, Nausikaä, Ava Nebulas, Anneke Nene, Remy Neumann, Darcy Neven, Joni van Niekerken, Femke Nijs, Kyra Nijskens, Elowyn Nikolov, NOMER, Anna Nunes, Oana Clitan, Ilse Oosterkamp, jo Op de Beeck, Melanie Ouwehand, Monica Overdijk, Anna-Bella Papp, Charles Park, Jean-Philippe Paumier, Madeleine Elisabeth Peccoux, Nikki Pelaez, Fleur Pierets, Lore Pilzecker, Ger Pirson, Nele Plessers, Engel Pluck, Urša Prek, Lilian Ptacek, Paula Punkstina, Fengdan Qin, Aran ra’dparsa, Roos Rademaker, Han Rameckers, Bastiaan Reijnen, Kim Rekkers, René Reynders, Niko Riedinger, Carlette Rijcken, Anja van Rijen, Maartje van Ringen, Roos Roberts, Rein Rodemeier, Hannes van Roosmalen, Jan Rothuizen, Amber Roucourt, Timia Rugenbrink, Ruimtevaarder, Atieh Salari, Geoff Salmon, Ria Sandbrink, Inderjeet Sandhu, Junya Sato, Carmen Schabracq, Stefanie Schaut, Andreas Schlesinger, Julie van de Schoor, Teun Schouren, Henk Schut, Ies Schute, Maarten Schuurman, Ehecatl Sevilla, Milo Sharafeddine, Gina Siliquini, Ruud Simons, Agata Siwek, Ian Skirvin, Bregje Sliepenbeek, Lisanne Sloots, Krista Smulders & Michiel Ubels, Paweł Sobczak, Joran van Soest, Olena Solodiannykova, Tonni van Sommeren, Ana Sous, Francisco Speicher, Saskia Spitz, Yip Stals, Hanna Steenbergen-Cockerton, Mai Stevens, Jelle Stiphout, Lonneke Stomphorst, Karlijn Surminski, Flore Tanghe, Frans van Tartwijk, Nele Tas, Fienke Teeken, André Terlingen, Sophie Teunissen, sjoerd tim, Jan Timmers, Su Tomesen, Sam Tromp, Katya Tsareva, Rexy Tseng, Ferren Uerlings, Ellen Urselmann, Sanne Vaassen, Niels Vaes, Joris Vaessen, Celine Vahsen, Filiz Van der Velpen, van Win, Inge van der Ven, Fee Veraghtert, Ans Verdijk, Marie Verdurmen, Louisa Vergozisi, Sep Verhoeven, Elisa Verkoelen, Wessel Verrijt, Katrijn Verstegen, Bram Verstraeten, Aline Verstraten, Martijn Verzijl, Dina Vos, Iris de Vries, Karin Vyncke, Jacqueline Wagemans, Rosalie Wammes, Jeroen de Wandel, Yuqi Wang, Shirley Welten, Marenne Welten, Esra Westerburgen, Han van Wetering, Heleen Wiemer, Esmée Willemsen, Katja Windau, Ruben Wit, Niek Wittebrood, Vincent Wolff, Kamila Wolszczak, WONNE, Sigrid van Woudenberg, Pippilotta Yerna, Yinzk, Yuliya Zadorozhnyuk, Jun Zhang, Zhao Zhou, Noa Zuidervaart